 The Minelab GPX 6000 Pulse-Induction detector has now been available in Australia for about 3 years.
 In that time some awesome nuggets have been unearthed throughout Australia.
 Some of these significant finds have been publicised, and not surprisingly, many fantastic finds have not been publicised for various reasons.

-Several big chunks of gold have been recently found in Western Australia.
+Several big chunks of gold have also been found in Western Australia.

 Below are some of the Minelab GPX 6000 finds that have been shared online: